ACCESS | Apply & Enroll

 How to Apply

-Summer 2024 Continuing Education Application
+Summer 2025 Continuing Education Application

-Note: if you already have a bachelor’s degree and intend to take undergraduate courses, you must choose “Undergraduate” as your status on the application.
+Note: If you already have a bachelor’s degree and intend to take undergraduate courses, you must choose “Undergraduate” as your status on the application.
 Otherwise you will be charged the graduate tuition rate and will not be eligible to use the College Opportunity Fund.

-If approved, you will receive a student identification number to activate your Identikey and search/enroll in courses via Buff Portal.
+If approved, you will receive a student identification number to activate your IdentiKey and search/enroll in courses via Buff Portal.

 Non-Degree Application Requirements